 4. Captain Kirk’s gold uniform

-One of the most instantly recognizable elements of the Star Trek universe are those unmistakable Enterprise uniforms.
-The bright colors, worn by varying ranks of command and the simple yet somehow futuristic logo — is permanently burned into any Trek fans’ memory.
+Some of the most instantly recognizable elements of the Star Trek universe are those unmistakable Enterprise uniforms.
+The bright colors worn by varying ranks of command and the simple yet somehow futuristic logo are permanently burned into any Trek fan’s memory.
 But though we all think we remember them well, there’s one crucial detail that we’ve had wrong without even knowing it.

 Captain Kirk’s oft-worn gold uniform wasn’t actually gold at all — it was an avocado shade of green.
 This one may seem mind-bending — after all, it sure does look gold.
 But series veterans and those who’ve seen William Shatner’s costume in person can attest to the fact.
 When the studio lights hit Kirk’s uniform during filming, it ended up reflecting an entirely different hue.
 If you need further proof, look to the green tunic-like uniform that Kirk occasionally donned; it was decidedly green, just like his other outfits were supposed to be.